With the Annual Accounting Scheme, you complete one VAT return per year instead of each quarter.

-- Only one VAT return is required per year and have two months in which to complete it.
+Only one VAT return is required per year and has two months in which to complete it.

 - Cash flow is helped by regular monthly payments.